 Sometimes the start of the school day is delayed or school is closed due to inclement weather.
 Decisions about school closings are made as early as possible and take into consideration the safety of the students and staff.
 Families will be informed of changes in the school schedule via a phone/text/message and email blast.
 If you do not receive a recorded phone message, please call your school's main office with an updated phone number.
 In addition, please check the website at: www.pelhamschools.org for current information or television station: Channel 12 TV or radio stations: WINS (1010am), WVOX (1460 am), WFAS (103.9fm).

 How to prepare for an emergency

-- Provide accurate contact information to your child’s school by filling in the Emergency Contact form, which is sent to all parents the in the beginning of the school year.
+- Provide accurate contact information to your child’s school by filling in the Emergency Contact form, which can be completed and modified by logging into the Infinite Campus Parent Portal.

 - White list pelhamschools.org with your e-mail service or check your spam filter.

 - Notify the school during the year of any changes to your phone numbers or email addresses.

 - Talk with your child about the importance of following instructions in the event of an emergency, which may include not to use a cell phone.

 - Reassure your child that the safety of students is the primary concern of his or her teachers and principal and that the school will notify parents of an emergency situation as soon as possible.

 Be informed.
 Information will be available from the following sources:

 - Phone message from the District or School Phone Blast.
 The message will be sent to the phone numbers provided by you;